redbadger/crux/docs/src/getting_started/web/svelte.md

 {{#include ../../../../examples/simple_counter/web-svelte/src/core.ts}}
 ```

-This code sends our (UI-generated) events to the core, and handles any effects that the core asks
+This code sends our (UI-generated) events to the core, and handles any effects
-for via the `update()` function.
-Notice that we are creating a [store](https://svelte.dev/docs/svelte-store)
+that the core asks for via the `update()` function.
+Notice that we are creating
-to update and manage the view model.
+a [store](https://svelte.dev/docs/svelte-store) to update and manage the view
+model.
 Whenever `update()` gets called to send an event to the core, we are
-fetching the updated view model via `view()` and are udpating the value in the store.
-Svelte components can
+fetching the updated view model via `view()` and are updating the value in the
-import and use the store values.
+store.
+Svelte components can import and use the store values.

 Notice that we have to serialize and deserialize the data that we pass between
 the core and the shell.
 This is because the core is running in a separate